 The Trent R. Dames and William W. Moore Fellowship was established in 1990 by the partners of Dames and Moore in honor of the firm’s founders for the purpose of advancing the science and profession of engineering and to enhance the overall welfare of mankind.
-The income of the $100,000 fund is provided for the exploration of new applications of geotechnical engineering or the earth sciences to social, economic, environmental and political issues.

 American Society of Civil Engineers

 All application requirements must be fulfilled.
 Incomplete applications will not be considered.